When is Lucifer season 5 on Netflix? What’s going to happen?

 Lucifer is a fantasy comedy drama revolving across the satan.

-The present focuses on Lucifer Morningstar (Ellis), a fallen angel who’s fed up along with his demanding function because the King of Hell, so decides to turn out to be a guide with the LAPD as a substitute, naturally.
+The present focuses on Lucifer Morningstar (Ellis), a fallen angel who’s fed up along with his demanding position because the King of Hell, so decides to grow to be a guide with the LAPD as a substitute, naturally.

 Lucifer has superhuman power and invulnerability, in addition to the ability to make individuals inform him their secret wishes.